Black Nerve

 Adelphyne breathes.
 “You’re not superior.
 You’re culpable.
 You did this, all of this.
 Nothing you say could ever justify it.
 But I’m interested in seeing you try.
 Squirm for me.”

-“Unfortunately for you, my dignity is inseparable.”
+“Unfortunately for you, dignity is inseparable from me.”
 Synthia gives a grand sigh.
 “But if you’re interested in a lesson… The word is fear.
-We revel in the light, enjoy the heat and breeze, and the peace — we rejoice in the light of day.
-But the sun nears the horizon, evening comes, and we all fear the darkness.
-Great Oosifiea did what she had to do because she was afraid of free mantids dying out, of our only remnant being mindless bat slaves.
+We revel in the light, enjoy the heat and breeze, and thatæ peace — oh how we rejoice in the light of day.
+But the sun nears the horizon, evening comes, and all of us fear the darkness.
+Great Oosifiea did what she had to do because she was afraid of free mantids dying out, of our only remnant being the mindless slaves of bats.
 So she made them her slaves instead.
 Eothi was afraid of war and self-destruction being the only future vesperbanes could hope for.
 So she waged war and destroyed herself.
 I was afraid too, of our traditions being forgotten, of conformity to the Pantheca eroding the very meaning of life.
 I hated Immolata’s tyranny.”

 “So you became a tyrant yourself.”